weber1158/cd2/README.md

 ## How to install
-1. Download the repository as a zip file from GitHub or the File Exchange and save the contents somewhere on your computer.
-Alternatively, you can open the repository directly in MATLAB Online ([click here](download)).
+1. Download the repository as a zip file and save the contents somewhere on your computer.

 2. Use the `pathtool` function to add the `cd2` folder to the permanent search path.